AlexanderShoshin/scala-3/README.md

 scala-3 is a spark machine learning application.
 It builds a prediction model that can evaluate is customer will be interested in new bank service.
 As input it takes two training datasets with customers characteristics and customers decisions about a new service.
-As output it save to the text file pints of a ROC curve and print to the console the AUC ROC.
+As output it saves a ROC curve points to the text file and prints an AUC ROC to the console.

 ## Testing environment